 1. REMOVE IT

-Before you do anything else, pull everything out of your and see what’s really lurking in your cabinet.
+Before you do anything else, pull everything out of your and see what’s really lurking in your cabinet space.
 I think you’ll be surprised what you find!

 2. CLEAN IT

-Now that you have everything out of the drawer or shelf, it’s time to wipe it down!
+Now that you have everything out of the drawer, spice rack, or shelf, it’s time to wipe it down the entire space!

-I find that using a “magic eraser” is the most efficient cleaning tool for this job because it’s fabulous at removing stuck-on stains or grease spots.
+I find that using a “magic eraser” is the most efficient cleaning tool for this job because it’s fabulous at removing stuck-on stains or grease spots from the shelves.

 3. TOSS OR MOVE IT

 Once you’ve taken everything out and wiped down the shelves, take a look at the expiration dates on all the spice bottles and labels of the cooking ingredients to see if any are expired or running so low that they need to be replaced.

-*Tidying Tips #2* – I think it’s a great idea to give every spice jar a shake to be sure everything still moves around and isn’t hardened inside.
+*Tidying Tips #2* – I think it’s a great idea to give every spice jar in your cabinets a good shake to be sure the herbs still move around and aren’t hardened inside.

 Now is a good time to make a list or write down any spices or ingredients you are needing to replace.

-*Bonus Tip* Laminate this checklist and hang it inside your cabinet so you always have a running list of what needs to be replenished and repurchased.
+*Tidying Tips #3* – Laminate this checklist and hang it inside your cupboard door so you always have a running list of what needs to be replenished and repurchased.

-For me, I am NOT a big chef, so I use the spice inventory list to show what I already have in my cabinet, so when I am trying a new recipe, I can look at the checklist to see if I already have the needed spice or if I need to buy it!
+For me, I am NOT much of a cook, so I use the spice inventory list to show what I already have in my cabinet, so when I am trying a new recipe, I can look at the checklist to see if I already have the needed spice or if I need to buy it!

 4. ORGANIZE IT

-I liked this see-through acrylic one because I liked the fact that it is clear and it won’t darken the inside of my cabinet like a wooden or dark-colored shelf might.
+I liked this see-through acrylic shelf for spice storage because I liked the fact that it is clear and it won’t darken the inside of my cabinet like a wooden or darker colored shelf might.

-Once you’ve placed your spice rack on the cabinet shelves, it’s now time to start putting things back in the cabinet, and you have a couple of options as far as your approach goes.
+Once you’ve placed your spice rack on the cabinet shelves, it’s now time to start putting things back in the cupboard, and you have a couple of options as far as your approach goes.

-A. Some people like to put the most used spices and seasonings near the front to have easy access.
+A. Some people like to store the most commonly used spices and seasonings near the front of their spice cabinets to have easy access.

-B. Some people choose to alphabetize the spices.
+B. Some people choose to store their spices in alphabetical order.

-Either way works, and I’d say use whichever approach melds with how your brain works…I’m more an ABC-kinda gal, so I am opting for choice #B.
+Either way works, and I’d say use whichever particular one makes sense to you with how your brain works…I’m more an ABC-kinda gal, so I opted for choice #B.

 5. CONTAIN IT

 The best way to get your spice cabinet tidy and more importantly KEEP it organized is to invest in just a few basic organizing products.
-The three that I am using are:
+The three that I am using and suggest are:

 When you place your spice jars on a multi-level shelf, you utilize the vertical space in the cabinet which also helps you see the labels of each of the spices.

-These are perfect for organizing dry ingredients like flour, sugar, powder sugar, and they also keep them fresher by keeping them fully sealed so they will last longer
+These food containers are perfect for organizing dry ingredients like flour, sugar, powder sugar, and they also keep them fresher by keeping them fully sealed so they will last longer.

 Here’s where I put the lazy susan in my own spice cabinet…closest to where I cook, so my most utilized items are an arms-length away!

-I just might do that cause I do think it would help make this cabinet look even more organized look for the cabinet.
+I just might do that cause I do think having the same glass bottles would help pull together an even more organized look for the cabinet.
 It’s on my wish list!

 If you want to take your organization game to the next level, invest in a digital label maker to label everything in your cabinet!
 Nothing says “Organizing Overachiever” like owning a label maker!!